FALLACY 4:

 Thus, unless at least we have been accustomed by long discipline to retain the perfect mastery over ourselves, it is very difficult not to lose sight of truth in debates, since there are scarcely any exercises which so much arouse our passions. (p.
 277),

-Observations (6) and (7) have a clear link with the sin of contentio, S. Fallacies as Sins of the Tongue.
+Observations (6) and (7) have a clear connection with the sin of contentio, see fallacies as sins of the tongue.

-From the observation that “speaking of ourselves, and the things which concern us” can “excite envy and jealousy” comes a new recommendation: when advocating truth, self-exposure should be minimized, and the arguers should rather “seek, by hiding in the crowd, to escape observation, in order that the truth which they propose may be seen alone in their discourse” (p.
+From the observation that “speaking of ourselves, and the things that concern us” can “excite envy and jealousy”, comes a new recommendation: When defending the truth, one should minimize self-exposure.
+The arguer should “seek, by hiding in the crowd, to escape observation, in order that the truth which they propose may be seen alone in their discourse” (p.
 273).

 (8) “The Complaisant”